Walus denaturalization case

-Frank Walus (1922-1994) was born in Germany of Polish parents and emigrated to the United States in 1963.
-He worked in a factory in the Chicago area and became a US citizen in 1970.
-In 1973 he was accused of having been a Nazi who beat and killed Jews in Poland during World War II.
+Frank Walus (July 29, 1922 – August 17, 1994) was born in Germany of Polish parents and emigrated to the United States in 1963.
+He worked in a factory in the Chicago area and became a U.S. citizen in 1970.
+In 1973, he was accused of having been a Nazi who beat and killed Jews in Poland during World War II.
 Prosecution was initiated by the US Immigration and Naturalization Service (INS) in 1977.
 He was convicted based upon questionable testimony in a bench trial before a judge who appeared visibly hostile to the defense.
 An appeals court vacated the verdict and ordered a new trial before a different judge.
 By this time, the new Office of Special Investigations (OSI) had been established in the US Department of Justice.
 After conducting a lengthy and exhaustive investigation of witnesses and documents, OSI concluded that it "could not responsibly go forward with a new trial."
 OSI dropped the charges, expressed regret that they had ever been filed, and partially reimbursed Walus for his expenses.
+In February 1981, a federal judge awarded Walus $31,000 in compensation, albeit Walus said he had lost $120,000.